jagrvargen/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 8. 8-json_api.py - A Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.

 9. 9-starwars.py - A Python script that takes in a string and sends a search request to the Star Wars API.

+10. 10-my_github.py - A Python script that takes your Github credentials (username and password) and uses the Github API to display your id.
+Username should be passed as the first argument to the script, and password the second.